-In the little historic village of my childhood, was a country cottage-like store within walking distance of our home that served the seasonal boaters.
-It was owned and operated by two spinster sisters and their brother.
+In Galesville, the little historic village of my childhood, was a country cottage-like store within walking distance of our home that served the seasonal boaters.
+It was owned and operated by two spinster sisters, (at least, that is my recollection) and their brother, the Kolb family.
 It seemed to me at the time, an inviting edifice, torn from the pages of a Southern Living Magazine with its wooden porch, where local farmers would come to exchange stories and weigh in their grain in exchange for goods.
 Local ladies would visit with their pressed cotton skirts, charm bracelets tinkling as they gathered their groceries, chatting with their charming smiles.
 But that meat counter… oh that meat counter that sparkled with fresh meats brought in from the nearby farms in a glass refrigerated case that was so clean you could see the color of your eyes in it.
 I was too young to realize how my mother and her brood must have looked to them.

 My mother was permitted to run up a tab for food, to which was paid at the end of the month, perhaps not always by my parents.
 My sisters and I waited quietly in front of the penny candy counter to both carry mother’s bags of delights and be given a choice of one piece of candy, before walking back home.

 My mom was second generation Syrian, perhaps a bit too much color for this little country village.
 Though my dad was Scandinavian, white as snow, and taught music to most of the villagers at the local elementary school, I would often notice the way the men would look at my mother when she turned to walk away with her little girls.
 Much the same way I think I must have looked at that meat counter.